 In social settings where young children are just beginning to explore and experiment with peer interaction, it is not unusual for incidents of aggression to occur.
 At certain stages in early childhood development, children may express their feelings and needs in non-constructive ways.
 Children may sometimes express themselves by hitting another child, grabbing toys, or even biting (see page 23 - Biting).
-As an organization committed to the education and development of young children, we at Bright Horizons understand the developmental context in which these behaviors may occur, and provide an environment in which children can, develop, grow as individuals, and learn more constructive ways of interacting with their peers.
+As an organization committed to the education and development of young children, we at Bright Horizons understand the developmental context in which these behaviors may occur, and provide an environment in which children can both develop and grow as individuals, and learn more constructive ways of interacting with their peers.

-When incidents of aggression occur, Occurrence Reports (see page 24 - Children's Injuries) will be completed for each child, only if someone was injured.
+When incidents of aggression do occur, Occurrence Reports (see page 24 - Children's Injuries) will be completed for each child, only if someone was injured.
 Each child's identity will remain confidential and staff will communicate with each family involved.
-The report will typically share details of the incident such as the time, place, contexts, comfort to the injured child, and how the situation was handled in general.
-Plans to teach more appropriate interactions and to prevent the recurrence of the aggressive behavior will be developed, and shared with parents/guardians.
+The information shared typically includes the details of the incident itself (e.g., the time and the place, preceding and subsequent events, the specific steps taken to comfort the child who was hurt, and how the situation was handled in general).
+Plans are developed to teach more appropriate interactions and to prevent the recurrence of the aggressive behavior, and are shared with parents/guardians.

-If, in our judgment, a child's behavior places the well-being of others at risk of injury, we will act quickly and decisively to attempt to solve the behavior.
-This may include closer supervision, redirection to more appropriate activities, removal from tense situations, firm and consistent limit-setting, and/or alternative outlets for the expression of feelings.
-An Action Plan to encourage better behavior may be implemented and referrals made to outside resources to encourage the child's success.
-If the unsafe behavior does not improve within a reasonable time despite these efforts, suspension of enrollment may be required until the child is able to participate safely.
+If, in our judgment, any child's behavior places the well-being of others at risk of injury, we will act quickly and decisively to resolve the situation (e.g., through closer supervision, redirection to more appropriate activities, removal from tense situations, firm and consistent limit-setting, and/or provision of alternative outlets for the expression of feelings).
+An agreed-upon Action Plan between the center and parent/guardian will be implemented to address how best to keep all children and teachers safe while working toward improvement.
+If we are unable to achieve positive change, our goal is to both maintain a safe environment and connect the child with the professional supports needed for his/her success.
+If the Action Plan is not successful and unsafe behavior has not resolved within a reasonable time despite our efforts, suspension of enrollment may be required.

-Our policies promote respect for every child and family we serve.
+Our policies are designed to promote respect for every child and family we serve.
 Each child's record is confidential.
-Consequently, we will not reveal the identity of a child who has engaged in an aggressive act even at the request of a parent/guardian of children affected by the behavior.
-The child's identity is not needed to understand the details of an incident or the center's response, and may add to the family's stress in an already difficult situation.
-Interfamily conflicts that may result are not constructive or conducive to a speedy and natural resolution.
+Consequently, we will not reveal the identity of a child who has engaged in an aggressive act against another, even at the request of the parent/guardian of the targeted child.
+Knowledge of the aggressor's identity is necessary neither for parents/guardians' understanding of an incident of aggression nor for the actions taken by the center staff to ensure the well-being of the child.
+In fact, given the context of such behaviors, such knowledge may only serve to inappropriately stigmatize the aggressive child, and may even add to the stress of this child's parents/guardians (who already find themselves in a difficult situation).
+The interfamilial conflicts that could also result add nothing constructive to the situation and may hinder its speedy and natural resolution.
 Therefore, it is in the best interests of all involved that confidentiality be strictly maintained.